sframe-wg/sframe/draft-ietf-sframe-enc.md

   value.
 Since the CTR value is covered by SFrame authentication, an attacker has to do a fresh search for a valid tag for every forged ciphertext, even if the encrypted content is unchanged.
-In other words, when the above brute force attacke succeeds, it only allows the attacker to send a single SFrame ciphertext; the ciphertext cannot be reused because either it will have the same CTR value and be discarded as a replay, or else it will have a different CTR value its tag will no longer be valid.
+In other words, when the above brute force attack succeeds, it only allows the attacker to send a single SFrame ciphertext; the ciphertext cannot be reused because either it will have the same CTR value and be discarded as a replay, or else it will have a different CTR value its tag will no longer be valid.

-Nonetheless, applications that make use of short tags need to put these mitigations in place.
+Nonetheless, without these mitigations, an application that makes use of short tags will be at heightened risk of forgery attacks.
 In many cases, it is simpler to use full-size tags and tolerate slightly higher bandwidth usage rather than add the additional defenses necessary to safely use short tags.

 # IANA Considerations